maaikedj/happiness-machine-learning/README.md

 I retrieved a csv file with 1400+ World Development Indicators for all countries from the [World Bank's website](http://datatopics.worldbank.org/world-development-indicators/) (under 'Bulk Downloads').

 ## File structure
-The analysis is divided over three notebooks:
+The analysis is divided over four notebooks:
-1. This notebook: data wrangling to combine the different datasets
+1. Data wrangling to combine the different datasets
-2. A second notebook for data exploration, cleaning and the regression analysis
+2. Data cleaning and visual exploration
+3. Regression analysis with scikit-learn
-3. A third notebook for visualising the analysis in graphs and world maps
+4. Visualising the data in graphs and world maps